-The mysterious disappearance of Wisconsin teen Jayme Closs, who went missing after her parents were brutally murdered inside their Barron home, has plagued investigators for days.
-News about the 13-year-old has continued to spread since the gruesome discovery Oct.
+The mysterious disappearance of Wisconsin teen Jayme Closs, who went missing after her parents were brutally murdered inside their Barron home, had plagued investigators for months.
+News about the 13-year-old continued to spread since the gruesome discovery Oct.
 15 — with authorities tirelessly combing the country for any signs of the girl.

-Jayme was ruled out as a suspect in the slaying of her parents, Denise, 46, and James Closs, 56, Barron County Sheriff Chris Fitzgerald confirmed Tuesday.
-The sheriff urged people across the country to be on high alert, as the young girl is believed to be in danger.
+Jayme was ruled out as a suspect in the slaying of her parents, Denise, 46, and James Closs, 56, Barron County Sheriff Chris Fitzgerald confirmed months prior.
+The sheriff urged people across the country to be on high alert, as the young girl was believed to be in danger.

 Authorities are now asking for 2,000 volunteers to aid in the search for Jayme by foot, searching areas around her home for possible clues.